levinmr/rails-angular-devise/README.md

 - Code coverage reports are generated automatically with each of the above commands
     - Coverage reports are located in spec/coverage
     - Istanbul node package is required for JS coverage report

+### Continuous Integration

+- Set up your repository to be watched by [TravisCI](https://travis-ci.org/) and your build and tests will be run automatically by travis with every push.
+Travis config file is included and set up with the standard build info and test suite commands

 ### Generating Documentation